aciceri/agenix-shell/README.md

   };
 }
 ```

-Check the [basic example](./templates/basic/) for a working example (you will need to delete the encrypted secret and encrypt your own with your key).
-Otherwise you could copy the [used key](./checks/id_rsa) (**do not use that key in production obviously**).
+Check the [basic example](./templates/basic/) for a working setup.
+You'll need to delete the encrypted secret and encrypt your own using your key.
+Alternatively, you can use the [provided key](./checks/id_rsa) (**not for production use**).

+Initialize with:
 ```bash
 nix flake init -t github:aciceri/agenix-shell#basic
 ```

-Notice that internally this approach uses `flake-parts` for evaluating the passed arguments, so you can browse the automatically generated documentation on [flake.parts](https://flake.parts/options/agenix-shell) for understanding all the attributes you can pass to `agenix-shell.lib.installationScript system`.
+Internally, this approach uses `flake-parts` for argument evaluation.
+Refer to the [flake.parts documentation](https://flake.parts/options/agenix-shell) for a full list of options.

+---

 ### With `flake-parts`

 ```nix
 {
   imports = [